Sunday, 23 February 2025

 Google Ads introduces AI features to enhance Performance Max - 1

 Beyond generating assets, Google’s platform also offers AI-powered image editing tools to refine new and existing creatives.
 For instance, an agency could test various winter backgrounds for product images on behalf of a client.
-This flexibility is crucial for advertisers who wish to experiment with different variations or build their initial concepts from the ground up.
+This flexibility is crucial for advertisers who wish to experiment with different creative variations or build their initial concepts from the ground up.
 Google notes that all AI-generated images will be clearly marked with a watermark and labelled as created by AI.

 Commitment to responsible AI use